Red Shirts (United States): Contemporary Red Shirts

 The League of the South of South Carolina has a specialized membership category known as "Red Shirts".
 The Red Shirts have organized demonstrations in support of the Confederate flag, against the establishment of Martin Luther King Jr. Day, and against politicians they regard as "scalawags" and "carpetbaggers" such as Lindsey Graham, Bob Inglis, John McCain, and attorney Morris Dees.
 They supported the congressional candidacy of the far-right libertarian John Cobin against the more moderate Inglis and conducted mock trials of Abraham Lincoln and William Tecumseh Sherman.

 According to their membership application form, Red Shirt goals include conservative ideals such as implementing "God's laws as the acceptable standard of behavior"; eliminating all federal "control and influence in South Carolina"; reducing the size and scope of government at all levels; and promoting and instituting "Southern culture relying on Biblical truth".

 In September 2023, the neo-Nazi groups Blood Tribe and Goyim Defense League held a large march near Disney World in Orlando, Florida called the March of the Red Shirts.
 In February 2024, the group held a much less successful march in Nashville, Tennessee that quickly dispersed.
-Since the Carolina Red Shirts have been almost completely forgotten today, it is unclear if these neo-Nazi groups had knowingly named themselves after the 1800s Carolina Red Shirts.